VernonGrant/gnu-c-language-manual/markdown/Pointer-Increment_002fDecrement.md

 address to get the next integer.

-It makes no difference in this program whether we write `i++` or `++i`, because the value is not used.
-All that matters is the effect, to increment `i`.
+It makes no difference in this program whether we write `i++` or `++i`, because the value *of that expression* is not used.
+We use it for its effect, to increment `i`.

-The '`--`' operator also works on pointers; it can be used to scan backwards through an array, like this:
+The '`--`' operator also works on pointers; it can be used to step backwards through an array, like this:

 ``` C
 int